speckerf/world-reforestation-monitor/readme.md

 # Global vegetation trait maps

 **Setup:**
-- create environment from environment.yaml
+- create environment from `environment.yaml`
 - To export: ensure that both gcloud and earthengine-api are installed and authenticated.
 - Data repository is tracked using data version control:
     - Data is stored in a private bucket on google cloud storage / access needs to be manually granted.
-    - After that: pull the data using: 'dvc pull'
+    - After that: pull the data using: `dvc pull`
 - usually, all files need to be run as a module from the root of the directory:
-    - e.g. python -m training_pipeline.optunaTraining
+    - e.g. `python -m training_pipeline.optunaTraining`
     - if used in vscode in debug-mode: add the following to your launch.json file:
         - {
                 "version": "0.2.0",